jwlodek/py_cui/docs/DocstringGenerated/Ui.md

  set_help_text | Sets status bar help text set_focus_text | Sets status bar focus text.
 Legacy function, overridden by set_focus_text _handle_key_press | Must be implemented by subclass.
-Used to handle keypresses _draw | Must be implemented by subclasses.
-Uses renderer to draw element to terminal _assign_renderer | Function that assigns a renderer object to the element
+Used to handle keypresses add_mouse_press_handler | Sets a mouse press handler function _handle_mouse_press | Can be implemented by subclass.
+Used to handle mouse presses _draw | Must be implemented by subclasses.
+Uses renderer to draw element to terminal _assign_renderer | Function that assigns a renderer object to the element _contains_position | Checks if character position is within element.